Full name Simon Christopher Kerrigan

 |18, 2/53, 1/61||Lancs 2nd XI||v MCC YC||Urmston||18 Jul 2017||Other|

-It remains to be seen whether Simon Kerrigan is forever remembered for his traumatic Test debut, against Australia at The Oval in 2013, or if he is able to force his way back for a substantial international career.
+Simon Kerrigan is likely to be forever remembered for his traumatic Test debut, against Australia at The Oval in 2013.
 Given a surprise cap after the Ashes had been sown up, Kerrigan's method entirely departed him and he was plundered for 53 off eight overs as Shane Watson tore into a succession of full tosses and long hops.

 Their ability to work in harness was shown again early in the 2011 season when they impressed on a crumbling surface at Edgbaston were Kerrigan took 5 for 7.
 That, though, paled by comparison with what he managed in the penultimate game of Lancashire's successful Championship season as he took 9 for 51 against Hampshire, claiming the crucial final wicket with four minutes left.
 Peter Moores, a Lancashire coach who would soon leave for a second stint with England, called that display "world class".
 On that September afternoon rain fell everywhere except Aigburth and Roy Tattersall, a Lancashire and England spinner of the 1950s, beamed with pleasure amid serious illness.